morbrian/udacity-nano-onthemap/README.md

 This is our project submission for the Udacity Course *iOS Networking with Swift*, the 3rd course in the *iOS Developer Nanodegree*.

-*The project was implemented by just me, Brian Moriarty.
-This documents speaks in plurals such as “we” and “our” because that tends to make better prose in online documentation.*

 ## Table of Contents

 * [App Overview](#app-overview)